Lisp Implementations of Maxima

 Clisp is compiled to bytecodes, so Maxima running on Clisp is substantially slower than on Lisps compiled to machine instructions.
 Clisp computes floating-point operations in software, so floating-point operations in Clisp are much slower than in Lisp implementations that use hardware instructions for floating-point operations.
 On the other hand, Clisp makes use of the GMP library for arbitrary-precision integer computations.

 There are Clisp implementations for many platforms including MS Windows and Unix-like systems.

-editing facilities when built with it.
-GCL produces a fast Maxima
+GCL versions starting with 2.4.3 can be built with readline support, so Maxima has advanced command-line editing facilities when built with it.
+GCL produces a fast Maxi exectuable.

 There are GCL implementations for many platforms including MS Windows and Unix-like systems.

 Scieneer Common Lisp (SCL) is a fast option for Maxima for a range of Linux and Unix platforms.
+Allegro Common Lisp is an object-oriented system.
 The SCL 1.2.8 release and later are supported.
 SCL offers a lower case, case sensitive, version which avoids the Maxima case inversion issues with symbol names.
-Tested front end options are: maxima emacs mode available in the interfaces/emacs/ directory, the Emacs imaxima mode, and TeXmacs.
+Maxima can be compiled with these two Lisp implementations, but only limited testing has been since they are commercial non-free software.